 While I am an Executive Elite Emerald Club member and usually grab all of the good upgrades whenever I land in a new city – this car is open to anyone.
 Relatively speaking, it can be really affordable.
 Regardless of the city in which you rent, the amount you paid for the rental, the car class – it’s the same for everyone – $100/day.
 At first that might seem like a lot of money, especially if you are thinking about 10 days in Orlando or a week-long golf trip to Phoenix.
 For the long weekend though, $100/day is a steal.
 I used a free day so I just paid taxes of about $10 plus the one day upgrade cost.
 That seemed almost too cheap for the one day considering that the vehicle leases for $849/month with $6,194 due at signing or $78,000 before I add any extras.

-This makes the car accessible for almost everyone.
+This makes the car accessible to almost everyone.

 But you can’t reserve the car in advance.
 The Los Angeles location has seven available and they were 100% sold out before and after my rental.
 That’s impressive for any car model.